All GLP-1 medications from licensed 503A pharmacies Browse Products

 • Anchor to a daily ritual: Link your injection to something you already do every day without fail.
 Morning coffee, brushing teeth, or setting your alarm at night are common anchors.

 • Same time every day: Consistency helps the habit become automatic.
-Choose a time when you are reliably home and calm.
+Choose a time when you're reliably home and calm.

 • Phone alarm: Set a non-dismissible alarm that repeats daily.
-Some patients use medication reminder apps that track adherence and send follow-up alerts if you do not confirm.
+Some patients use medication reminder apps that track adherence and send follow-up alerts if you don't confirm.

-• Visible pen placement: Keep the pen where you will see it at injection time.
+• Visible pen placement: Keep the pen where you'll see it at injection time.
 A bathroom shelf for morning injectors, a nightstand for evening injectors.

 • Weekly pill organizer strategy: Some patients mark each day of the week on a small card and check it off after injecting.
 This simple visual tracker helps identify missed doses.